ufal/SynSemClassPipeline/README.md

 - udpipe-service: URL to the UDPipe service (default: https://lindat.mff.cuni.cz/services/udpipe/api)
 - udpipe-model-target (required): UDPipe model for the target language, a two letter language code can be used to select a model automatically.
 - udpipe-model-source: UDPipe model for the source language.
-- ssc-pred-model (required): path to the model used for ssc predictions (TODO: Where to get the model?)
+- ssc-pred-model (required): path to the model used for ssc predictions
 - lemmatization: path to the script to perform lemmatization.
 The script should contain a function called `lemmatize` that takes a word from the `ufal.udpipe` package and returns the lemma.
 If not provided, the lemma returned by UDPipe 2 is used.
 - verb-filter: path to the script to perform verb filtering.
 The script should contain a function called `verb_filter` that takes a word from the `ufal.udpipe` package and True iff the word should be considered for the pipeline.
 If not provided, all words marked as `VERB` by UDPipe 2 will be used.